fablabbcn/smartcitizen-docs/docs/start.md

 To join the Smart Citizen family, we're going to walk you through the steps to add your Smart Citizen Kit to the platform. (we'll refer to the Smart Citizen Kit as the "SCK" for now on).

-First, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> in a web browser (please choose Firefox or CHROME).
+First, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> using your web browser, currently only Google Chrome is supported for this process.
 Click <a href="https://smartcitizen.me/users/add" target="_blank">REGISTER</a> in the upper right menu.
 Complete the required fields and click REGISTER button.

 Required Fields:

-- USERNAME - Pick any name you want as long as someone else isn't already using the it.
+- **Username** - Pick any name you want as long as someone else isn't already using the it.

-- EMAIL - Enter your email address.
+- **Email** - Enter your email address.

-- PASSWORD - Must be at least 6 characters.
+- **Password** - Must be at least 6 characters.

-- CITY - Enter the name of the city you're located (doesn't need to be the same as you SCK).
+- **City** - Enter the name of the city you're located (doesn't need to be the same as you SCK).

-- COUNTRY - Enter your Country (doesn't need to be the same as you SCK).
+- **Country** - Enter your Country (doesn't need to be the same as you SCK).

 Optional Fields:

- - WEBSITE - If you add a website, a link is added to your CITIZEN profile page (which can be viewed by the public).
+ - **Website** - If you add a website, a link is added to your CITIZEN profile page (which can be viewed by the public).

- - FILE - This adds a custom avatar.
+ - **File** - This adds a custom avatar.
 Click "Choose File" then find the image you want to use.
 The image will appear next to you profile information.

 Once you’ve completed the required fields, click REGISTER.
 Congratulations!!
 You've registered yourself and will be directed to your CITIZEN dashboard.
 (You can always return to your CITIZEN dashboard by clicking the LOG-IN button at the very top right of the <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> homepage)

 Now, let's add your SCK!
 From you CITIZEN dashboard, click on ADD SMART CITIZEN KIT.
 Complete each field:

- - TITLE - Give your SCK a name.
+ - **Title** - Give your SCK a name.
 This title will be associated with your SCK data.

- - ELEVATION - If you don't know it, a simple Google search should help you.
+ - **Elevation** - If you don't know it, a simple Google search should help you.
 Knowing your SCK's elevation helps to understand the data it collects.

- - EXPOSURE - Choose INDOOR or OUTDOOR.
+ - **Exposure** - Choose INDOOR or OUTDOOR.
 Again, this helps to understand the data.

- - KIT VERSION - Most likely you have a 1.1 SCK.
+ - **Kit Version** - Most likely you have a 1.1 SCK.
 The only way you would be using a 1.0 SCK is if you got it from the original GOTEO crowdfunding campaign, or if you got it from someone else that got it from GOTEO.

- - GEOLOCATION - There are two ways to complete this section: AUTO COMPLETE ON or AUTO COMPLETE OFF.
+ - **Geolocation** - There are two ways to complete this section: AUTO COMPLETE ON or AUTO COMPLETE OFF.
 AUTO COMPLETE ON lets you type in the name of your city, then lets you choose it from a drop-down list (This will give you an approximate latitude and longitude).
 AUTO COMPLETE OFF will put a blue flag on the map to the left of the form.
 You then drag the flag to the SCK's location on the map.
 By zooming in you can pin-point the exact latitude and longitude of your SCK (the closer you get, the better the data will be).

- - DESCRIPTION - This is an optional field that helps inform others of your SCK's unique set-up.
+ - **Description** - This is an optional field that helps inform others of your SCK's unique set-up.
 Information like "in my garage" or "im my woodshop" could help others understand why some of your data looks the way it does.

-Click on the SAVE SENSOR button.
+Click on the **Save sensor** button.
 Congratulations!!
-You've added your first SCK and will be directed to your SENSOR dashboard.
+You've added your first ** and will be directed to your ** dashboard.
 Your SCK now has an official device ID (it can bee seen in your browser's address bar, it is the number at the end of the url).

 Good job, both you and your SCK are registered.
 Now it's time to configure and upload the firmware that will be the brains of your SCK.

-If this is the first time registering a SCK, you should install the <a href="https://chrome.google.com/webstore/search/smart%20citizen?utm_campaign=en&utm_source=en-et-na-us-oc-webstrext&utm_medium=et" target="_blank">SCK</a> plugin extension for CHROME.
+If this is the first time registering a SCK, you should install the <a href="https://chrome.google.com/webstore/detail/smart-citizen-kit/llohmdkdoablhnefekgllopdgmmphpif" target="_blank">SCK</a> plugin extension for CHROME.
 Click on the ADD TO CHROME button.
-Also, you'll need to download the <a href="http://arduino.cc/en/Main/Software" target="_blank">Arduino</a> drivers (if you haven't already done this for something else you've built).
+In windows, you'll need to download the <a href="http://arduino.cc/en/Main/Software" target="_blank">Arduino</a> drivers (if you haven't already done this for something else you've built).

 OK, time to unpack your SCK.
 Connect the USB cable to your SCK and your computer.
 Turn on your SCK at the switch in the upper left corner of the base board.
-Now, go back to the Smart Citizen website and to your SENSOR dashboard.
-Click on the CONFIGURE button.
+Now, go back to the Smart Citizen website and to your **SENSOR** dashboard.
+Click on the **CONFIGURE** button.

 If you've installed the SCK extension and the Arduino drivers, you'll be able to click on START PROCESS button.
 Wait a few seconds while SCK extension does its job.

 When it has finished you’ll see a form to setup your wifi connection and data update interval parameters.
-Complete the fields with your SSID (this is your wifi network's name), ENCRYPTION MODE and PASSWORD PHRASE.
-Then, click on SYNC button.
+Complete the fields with your **SSID** (this is your wifi network's name), **ENCRYPTION MODE** (you can leave the default for most networks, WPA2) and **PASSWORD PHRASE**.
+Then, click on **SYNC** button.
 Wait a few seconds (your SCK is learning your wifi credentials).

-When the sync has finished, you should see something similar to "00:06:66:21:16:E4" in the MAC ADDRESS field.
-Click on the REGISTER THE KIT button.
+When the sync has finished, you should see something similar to "00:06:66:21:16:E4" in the **MAC ADDRESS** field.
+Click on the **REGISTER THE KIT** button.
 Now reset your SCK in order the changes take effect.

 Wow!
 That was so easy!!

-Back to your SENSOR dashboard.
+Back to your **SENSOR****** dashboard.
 Wait a few minutes and reload the page.
 See if some data has been uploaded to the Smart Citizen database.
 To check this take a look at the field "Last Update" (If everything worked, you should see something like "Last Update: 31 seconds ago").
 After the Smart Citizen database has had a few days to gather your data, you'll be able to check it from <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a>.

 ### Manual set up: The Serial Way